Kafkaesque (Breaking Bad): Plot

 Saul Goodman encourages Jesse to purchase a nail salon which he can use to launder the money he makes from the meth business.
 Jesse flatly refuses, especially since doing so would require him to report his income to the IRS and thereby pay taxes.
 Tired of having to adhere to the quotas and responsibilities within his new job, and wanting a larger cut of the profits, Jesse decides to steal the leftover pounds of meth that he and Walt produce in the lab to sell separately to the members of his rehab support group.
 He enlists Badger and Skinny Pete in this endeavor, and during a meeting, they pose as two new members and initiate a conversation within the group where they mention the blue meth, piquing everyone's interest in it.

-Marie becomes increasingly frustrated about being unable to find a means to pay for Hank's physical therapy, as their insurance will not cover the therapists.
-Skyler finally offers to pay their bills directly using Walt's drug money.
+Marie becomes increasingly frustrated about being unable to find a means to pay for Hank's physical therapy, as their insurance will not cover it.
+Skyler finally offers to pay their bills directly using Walt's money.
 She fabricates a story of Walt being a compulsive blackjack gambler, saying that this has been the cause of their recent marital problems.
 She explains that Walt took to gambling to pay his medical bills after his cancer diagnosis, and after some losses, his winnings have netted them an amount with seven figures.
 Marie is left shocked and appalled but agrees to take their money to pay for Hank's therapy.

 Walt expresses surprise in Skyler's ability to come up with such an elaborate story on the fly.
 Skyler tells Walt that she "learned from the best" and added that she believes he is somehow responsible for the attack on Hank, and that she is "not forgetting that."